turton.cql

 U――C

 This indicates that U moves to the critical square.
 There can of course be any number of moves by non-thematic piece in between these first two thematic moves.
-Finally, U moves to a square where it is supported by T through the now-empty critical square C:

-U―― TCU
+U―― T→C→U

 summary

-Using piece variables and ―― can allow a concise description of the key ideas of a Turton theme, including the motion of thematic pieces and the concept of a critical move that crosses a critical square.
+Using piece variables and――◎ can allow a concise description of the key ideas of a Turton theme, including the motion of thematic pieces and the concept of a critical move that crosses a critical square.